API’s And Data: Risks Facing Online Businesses

 The engineers created backdoors and installed malicious code into SolarWinds Orion system.
 When the company sent out updates, it unknowingly included the hack.
 Each customer’s IT system was monitored, and additional malware was installed to facilitate spying.

-The scale and seriousness of this breach are unprecedented; most likely, it will lead to a complete change to network security management in the future.
+The scale and seriousness of this breach are unprecedented, leading to a complete change to network security management.

 You should look for a partner with a solid technology team and a commitment to maintain industry standards.